Clarksburg, Massachusetts: Government

 Clarksburg uses the open town meeting form of government, and is governed by a board of selectmen and a town administrator.
-The town has its own police department and volunteer fire department, and has its own public services.
+As of September 2024, the town no longer has its own police department.
+The town has its own volunteer fire department, and has its own public services.
 The town has its own library, the Clarksburg Town Library, which is connected to the regional library system.
-The nearest hospital, North Adams Regional Hospital, closed in 2014 and is now known as the North Adams Campus of Berkshire Medical Center, which has numerous outpatient healthcare services.
+The nearest hospital, North Adams Regional Hospital, closed in 2014 and was renamed as the North Adams Campus of Berkshire Medical Center, which had numerous outpatient healthcare services.
+Ten years to the day of its closing, on March 28, 2024, it reopened as a hospital after serving as a 24-hour emergency hospital and de facto urgent care facility.

 On the state level, Clarksburg is represented in the Massachusetts House of Representatives by the First Berkshire district, which covers northern Berkshire County, as well as portions of Franklin County.
 In the Massachusetts Senate, the town is represented by the Berkshire, Hampshire and Franklin district, which includes all of Berkshire County and western Hampshire and Franklin Counties.
 The town is patrolled by the Fourth (Cheshire) Station of Barracks "B" of the Massachusetts State Police.

 On the national level, Clarksburg is represented in the United States House of Representatives as part of Massachusetts's 1st congressional district, and has been represented by Richard Neal of Springfield since January 2013.
 Massachusetts is represented in the United States Senate by senior Senator Elizabeth Warren and junior Senator Edward Markey.